Get Health Waiver Help Here.

 Non-Migrating Members Of The Family Unit

-Thinking not to include a person with a health condition in any family application as a non-migration partner?
+Thinking of not including a person with a health condition in any family application as a non-migration partner?
 You’ll need to think this through carefully.

 If the person who has failed to meet the health requirement is a non-migrating family unit member, you’ll need to detail the arrangements in place for the person’s care and welfare and the likelihood of their future migration.